JordinaGR/arduino-rfid/README.md

 This is a door loock using arduino mega, RFID-RC522 and a servo motor.
 Code is inclueded, file rfid_sensor.

 Here is a video: https://youtu.be/a2WvPmyuhfg
+Here the improved version (with lcd 16x2 screen): https://youtu.be/uswi5w1OYw8

 Explanation: